-(a) Financial instruments carried at fair value:
+(a) Financial assets and financial liabilities at fair value:

-Trading assets, derivatives and other transactions undertaken for trading purposes, as well as available-for sale securities and assets and liabilities designated at fair-value-through profit-or-loss are measured at fair value by reference to quoted market prices when available.
+Trading assets, derivatives and other transactions undertaken for trading purposes, as well as available-for sale financial assets and financial liabilities designated at fair-value-through profit-or-loss are measured at fair value by reference to quoted market prices when available.
 If quoted prices are not available, the fair values are estimated using valuation techniques (see notes 2.8 and 3.c).

-All financial instruments carried at fair value are categorized according to the fair value hierarchy levels of IFRS 13 at the end of each reporting period based on whether the inputs to the fair values are observable or unobservable.
+All financial instruments carried at fair value are categorized according to the fair value hierarchy levels of IFRS 13 at the end of each reporting period, based on whether the inputs to the fair values are observable or unobservable.
 Observable inputs reflect market data obtained from independent sources and unobservable inputs reflect the Group's market assumptions.
 These two types of inputs have created the following fair value hierarchy: